 At this time ATV use is allowed in Chugach State Park, on the Bird Creek trail below 500 feet in elevation, and on the Eklutna Lakeside trail Sunday through Wednesday, except while the trail is snow-covered.
 Chena Recreation Area allows ATV's on designated trails.
 For more information see Snowmachine and Off-Road Vehicle Use in Chena River State Recreation Area

 Q. Can I take rocks, plants or flowers from a park?
 What about fossils?

 You are prohibited from taking rocks, flowers, plants, fossils, and historical artifacts from Alaska State Parks.
 For more information on historical artifacts on state land see http://dnr.alaska.gov/parks/oha/archsurv/permitinvestigate.htm and Laws and Regulations to Archaeology and Historic Preservation in Alaska

 You may pick berries or mushrooms for personal use.
-There are specific areas where it is permissible to remove rocks for personal use.
 Contact the Public Information Center at 269-8400 for more information.